slatedocs/slate/source/includes/openings.md

 The email is not valid | -
 The number is not valid | -
 The date is not in valid timestamp format | -
-The file is not in base64 encoded format | The file should be encoded to base64 format.
-[Know more here](http://en.wikipedia.org/wiki/Base64)
+The file is not in base64 encoded format | The file should be encoded to base64 format. <a href="http://en.wikipedia.org/wiki/Base64" target="_blank">Know more here</a>
 The file_name should be specified with proper extension | A proper extension should be given for file name Not a valid file format.
 Allowed formats are ( doc, txt, html, htm, rtf, docx, odt, pdf ) | Resume should be of those allowed formats.
 Option should be a value for select_one e.g {'key':'somekey', 'value': '1'} | -